o3de/o3de.org/content/docs/user-guide/features/engine/codegen/template-drivers.md

 Override the `get_expected_tags` method to return a list of tags that must be found in any input file\.
 If the required tags are not present, this driver is skipped\.

 **Important**
-This method is deprecated as of Lumberyard v1\.6\.
-After Lumberyard v1\.6, all scripts will be processed regardless of expected tags, and `get_expected_tags` will not be invoked\.
+This method is deprecated as of O3DE v1\.6\.
+After O3DE v1\.6, all scripts will be processed regardless of expected tags, and `get_expected_tags` will not be invoked\.

 **Syntax**